SonNguyen75/Prisoner-Riddle/README.md

 python3 your_file_name.py
 4. Enter the requested inputs:
     - Number of prisoners

-- Number of simulation runs
+    - Number of simulations
 5. The program will output:
     - Number of sucessful runs
     - Number of failed runs
     - Estimated probability of success

+---

 ## Example Output
 Enter number of prisoners (preferably multiple of 10): 10